arielgee/Sage-Like/.misc/tasks.md

 * Subscribe button need to be shown when opening an rss.xml file or a feedPreview
 * add preference for background feed descovery for web pages visible via pageAction/pagePopup
 * in descovery view if domain name is empty use doc title (ex; file:///C:/Users/arielg/Desktop/Example.htm).
+* descoveryView.runDiscoverFeeds() & PageDataByInjection()
+  * use messaging between descoveryView and content.js instead of class PageDataByInjection() to get document data.    => NO. messaging will not work if pref showSubscribeButton is unchecked
+  * in descovery view in runDiscoverFeeds() use PageDataByInjection.getCurrent() instead of PageDataByInjection.get(); => NO. PageDataByInjection.getCurrent() was removed.
 ---

 ## Next